 Gary runs the Boston University FIRST Robotics program.
 Besides organizing undergraduate and professional mentors for BUA students, his outreach for BU includes running robotics tournaments and workshops using the VEX, FIRST Tech Challenge, and LEGO platforms.
 For the past two years, his team has won the prestigious FIRST Boston Regional Chairman’s Award for their outreach to the community and promotion of collaboration and engineering education for the second year in a row.
 The team also won the Boston Regional in 2012.

-Gary just returned from a sabbatical year.
+Gary recently completed a sabbatical year.
 While on sabbatical he designed and built with his students an experiment which he flew with a group of teachers on a NASA Reduced Gravity Flight.
 Gary is currently consulting at the Tufts Center for Engineering Education and Outreach where he is working in LEGO Robotics Education and is the Design Team lead for an collaborative teacher’s toolkit platform called InterLACE.
+He also does consulting for the national LEGO based franchise, Bricks 4 Kidz.
+Last summer, he published his first book, Instant LEGO Mindstorms EV3.
+He is currently finishing up a more in-depth book on LEGO Mindstorms.